evertrol/more-git/README.md

 ### Making a change on a branch

-_You realise all text in the main project is in British-English, and the FAQ should follow suit.
+_You realise that your audience will mainly be used to British-English, and the FAQ should follow suit.
 You create a branch to fix the spelling._

 Create a branch and switch to it
 ```